-- Chambers Global 2018 – Named 33 WilmerHale lawyers among “The World’s Leading Lawyers for Business,” including Bill Lee, who was ranked in the area of Litigation: Trial Lawyers USA.
+- Chambers Global – In 2019 named 37 WilmerHale lawyers among “The World’s Leading Lawyers for Business,” 15 of them recognized for litigation work.

-- Chambers USA: America’s Leading Lawyers for Business 2012-2017 – Recognized WilmerHale as a leading law firm in multiple litigation practice areas, including antitrust, appellate, FCPA, intellectual property, international arbitration, Native American law, securities and white-collar crime, and government investigations.
-In 2017, 86 WilmerHale lawyers were recognized for their respective practices.
+- Chambers USA – Recognized WilmerHale as a leading law firm in multiple litigation practice areas, including antitrust, appellate, FCPA, intellectual property, international arbitration, Native American law, securities and white-collar crime, and government investigations.
+In 2018, 95 WilmerHale lawyers were recognized for their respective practices.

-- Global Arbitration Review – Named WilmerHale among the world’s top international arbitration practices since the 2008 inception of its GAR 30 list.
+- Global Arbitration Review – Named WilmerHale among the world’s top international arbitration practices each year since the 2008 inception of its GAR 30 list.

 - The American Lawyer – Named WilmerHale a finalist in its 2018 Litigation Department of the Year contest.
 The magazine also recognized the firm with its IP Litigation Department of the Year title twice (in 2014 and 2008) and named it a finalist in the category six times since the publication first awarded it in 2004.

-- The Legal 500 United States in 2017 – Recognized 125 WilmerHale lawyers across 28 practice areas—including 12 who were named to its elite “Leading Lawyers” list and two named to its “Next Generation Lawyers” list.
+- The Legal 500 United States – In 2018 recognized 118 WilmerHale lawyers across 29 practice areas—including 11 who were named to its elite “Leading Lawyers” list and five named to its “Next Generation Lawyers” list.